Childcare and Early Childhood Learning

 The issues paper was released on 5 December 2013 and was intended to assist you in preparing a submission.
 It covered a range of issues on which the Commission sought information and feedback.

-The draft report is no longer open for comment and the inquiry has concluded.
+The draft report is no longer available for comment and the inquiry has concluded.
 For outcomes of this inquiry, refer to the inquiry report.